Request information from the government

 You should write to the Minister, department or other government body who has the information you want to see.
 This means you have a copy of the request.

-If you don’t make the request in writing, keep a note about:
+If you do not make the request in writing, keep a note about:

 - who you spoke to

 You need to be clear about the information you require.

 If you’re not clear about what you want or if you’ve made the request to the wrong agency, your request cannot be rejected — the government department you contacted must help you write your request in the right way or find the correct organisation.

 How long does it take?

 Official information requests are normally answered within 20 working days.
 This time is allowed to be extended, but:

 - there has to be a reason for it.